DataMigrators/cpd-docs.mettleci.io/testing-flows-using-datetime-references.md

 }
 ```

-**Note:** Be careful when setting `DSJobStartTimestamp` in conjunction with either `DSJobStartDate` or `DSJobStartTime` as the DataStage test case capability does not attempt to enforce logical consistency between these parameters.
+**Note:** Be careful when setting `DSJobStartTimestamp` in conjunction with either `DSJobStartDate` or `DSJobStartTime` as the DataStage test case capability does not attempt to enforce logical consistency between these parameters. i.e. You could specify conflicting values for these macros which would create a contradictory logical condition.